UCCS Vision And Software Technology Laboratory

 Course Objective

-In addition the the standard Freshman Seminar Objectives, this course has addition objectives to Introduce the students to major technologies and engineering and its impacts on society, nation and our world.
+In addition the the standard Freshman Seminar Objectives, this course has addition objectives to Introduce the students to major technologies and engineering fields, carrer paths in engieering, and its impacts on society, nation and our world.

 Other objectives include: